frabjouspolygon/Manual-Screen-Editor/docs/tutorial.md

 1. Import the rendered png that you want to fix.

-You can do this either by clicking the file expolorer button across from the label "Rendered" or by dragging and droping the png file from your file explorer to anywhere in the Manual Screen Editor main window.
+You can do this by dragging and dropping your rendered camera png file from your file explorer to anywhere in the Manual Screen Editor main window.
+Dropping a rendered camera image into the program overwrites all previous camera data, so proceed with caution.

 ![eg1_1](/docs/figures/eg1_1.png?raw=true)

 2. Select the view mode you want to use.

 Do this by shift + left clicking one of the 10 square layer buttons above the canvas.
-In this case, the depth, level color, sky and rendered layers give us useful information about this particular broken object.
+When a layer is bei In this case, the depth, level color, sky and rendered layers give us useful information about this particular broken object.
 This example will continue with rendered layer viewing for clairity.

 ![eg1_3](/docs/figures/eg1_3.png?raw=true)